mikekivu/Millionairewith25mike/CPANEL-MIGRATION-GUIDE.md

      ```
      Replace `username`, `password`, and `database_name` with the values you noted down in Step 2.

-   - You might need to modify the database connection setup in `server/db.ts` to support MySQL instead of PostgreSQL.
+   - Replace the database connection setup in `server/db.ts` with the MySQL-compatible version:

+     ```typescript
+     // Copy the content from server/db-compatibility.ts to server/db.ts
+     ```

+   - Use the `ensureArray` helper function to handle array data:

+     ```typescript
+     // Example usage in your code:
+     import { ensureArray } from './db';

+     // When accessing plan features:
+     const features = ensureArray(plan.features);

+     // Now features is guaranteed to be an array whether it came from
+     // PostgreSQL (as an array) or MySQL (as a JSON string)
+     ```

 2. Ensure Node.js is available on your cPanel hosting (or use a hosting plan that supports Node.js).